-In the first year of A Level or for AS Level, you will study two broad topics that are linked by a period or a theme.
+In the first year of A Level you will study two broad topics that are linked by a period or a theme.
 You will look at broad developments and changes in the periods studied through a range of perspectives such as social, political and cultural.

 The topic that we study is Route H: Democracies in Change: Britain and theUSA in the Twentieth Century.